ZupIT/header-license-checker/README.md

 # actions-license
-This action checks the license headers in the files of  pull requests Inspired on [Deno License Checker]
+This action checks the license headers in the files of  pull requests.
+Inspired on [Deno License Checker]

 # Usage